 People & Partners

-The Partnerships for Forests team offers a unique mix of experience and skills in private participation in forestry and sustainable land-use.
-Senior programme managers and technical experts work alongside a pool of specialists to deliver our vision and provide world-class expertise and convening power in global commodity supply chains and intimate knowledge of the drivers of deforestation.
+The Partnerships for Forests team offers a unique mix of experience and skills in private participation in forestry and sustainable land use.
+Programme managers and technical experts work alongside a pool of specialists to deliver our vision and provide world-class expertise in global commodity supply chains.

 The Partnerships for Forests Young Professional (YP) Programme is a one-year structured professional development opportunity designed around experiential learning to give young graduates real-time work experience aligned with the needs and objectives of Partnerships for Forests.
 Partnerships for Forests will appoint a total of 20 JPs over the life of the programme (five years), i.e.